 Image CDN, in particular, can be of great help, as it is specialized in optimizing and accelerating static content.
 Image CDN also has features designed to resize and scale images and implement lazy loading, thus making them responsive.
 The best news is that all this can be configured to happen automatically.

-Site and page speed are equally important.
+How to optimize page speed?
+How to optimize website speed?
+And how to optimize a website?
+This blog post has covered the differences and ways to do so.
+We want to highlight that both site and page speed are equally important.
 You need to score great on both factors in order to get great ranking results and excellent UX experience.
 By choosing the perfect set of optimization tools and learning in-depth how to use them, we have no doubt that your site will skyrocket.

 Since we live in times where visual elements play a significant role in winning customers, we decided to include a recommendation of a specific tool to assist you in that direction.
 This tool will help you accelerate your site’s loading time via media optimization.

 Cloudimage is the perfect solution to automate the process of media acceleration, a process done in 4 steps: